MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2021-Q1.md

 ## Build reference

-The App Service on Azure Stack Hub 2021 Q1 build number is **91.0.2.12**
+The App Service on Azure Stack Hub 2021 Q1 build number is **91.0.2.20**

 ## Prerequisites

 Refer to the [Before You Get Started documentation](azure-stack-app-service-before-you-get-started.md) before beginning deployment.

 Before you begin the upgrade of Azure App Service on Azure Stack to 2021 Q1:

+- Ensure your Azure Stack Hub is updated to 2102.

 - Ensure all roles are Ready in the Azure App Service Administration in the Azure Stack Hub Admin Portal